 Why you should implement lean

 I have received comments where people believe that lean is really unnecessary and that the workforce itself is driving development forward only it is sufficiently motivated and have the right leadership.
 I then asked, how do leaders together with the staff know that they run the business in the right direction?
-It is extremely important not to sub-optimize, to see the big picture and the entire value chain.
+And what is the right direction?
+It is extremely important not to sub-optimize and to see the big picture in the entire value chain, from producer through the supply chain to the end customer.
 There is no better pedagogical tool than lean when it comes to seeing the big picture of a company or organization.
-One of the greatest strengths of lean is that it starts from those resources you have and then look for time thieves (waste) such as unnecessary work that takes time and value or packing materials for example.
+One of the strengths of lean, it starts from scratch and make an inventory of your current resources and how you can optimize the use of them.
+Then look for time thieves (waste) such as unnecessary work processes that takes time and value or packing materials for example.
 Lean can also mean removing expensive inefficient machines that forces the business to work with batch and queue.

 Often when a western company trying to improve the efficiency of the value chain it means investing in expensive technology that forces the business to work with batch and queue.
 We do not see the good potential we already have in existing operations, the first thing we come to think of is investments in the latest and most expensive technologies.
 I am sure it is not just enough with a good leadership to take a company to the next level, there need to be a new way of thinking about resource management and time optimization.
 I mean that lean is the most important tool we have regarding these subjects.
 I am not against investments in technology, what I mean is that you should be careful with money and first look at what you have and mainstream the supply chain as much as possible so you make the right investments and keep the flexibility.